joola/elasticsearch-dump/README.md

-                    When using Amazon Elasticsearch Service proteced by AWS Identity and Access Management (IAM), provide your Access Key ID and Secret Access Key --help
+                    When using Amazon Elasticsearch Service proteced by AWS Identity and Access Management (IAM), provide your Access Key ID and Secret Access Key --transform
+                    Path to a Javascript file containing logic of document transformation.
+Each document read from the input stream is passed through the transformation function.
+                    The function must export a single function which receives the entire document and returns the transform document:

+                    module.exports = function(document) {
+                      document._source.somefield = 'this is transformed';
+                      return document;
+                    };

+--help
                     This page
 ```